luelista/pre_workbench/docs/code-generation.md

 ## Usage
+If you installed PRE Workbench as a Python module, you can run the code generator from the command line, using the command *prewb_codegen*.
 ```
 usage: prewb_codegen [-h] [-P DIR] [-F FILENAME] [-e GRAMMAR] [-t TYPENAMES] [-d NAME] [-l LANG] [--dissector-table NAME:KEY] [-o FILENAME]